Charlie Higson: Books

-Higson published many novels through the early to mid-1990s which take a slightly dystopian look at everyday life and have a considerably more adult tone than his other work, with characters on the margins of society finding themselves spiralling out of control.
-This has led Time Out to describe him as "The missing link between Dick Emery and Bret Easton Ellis".
+Time Out has described Higson as "The missing link between Dick Emery and Bret Easton Ellis".

-Higson wrote a series of five Young Bond novels, aimed at younger readers and concentrating on the James Bond's school-days at Eton starting with SilverFin, released in 2005, and ending with By Royal Command (2008).
+Higson wrote a series of five Young Bond novels, aimed at younger readers and concentrating on James Bond's school-days at Eton starting with SilverFin, released in 2005, and ending with By Royal Command (2008).
 Higson had been at school with Jonathan Evans, former Director General of MI5.

 Higson wrote a post-apocalyptic, zombie-horror series of books for young adults.
-The eponymous first book in the series, titled The Enemy, was released in 2009.
+The first book in the series, titled The Enemy, was released in 2009.

 At a school event at Abingdon School on 14 September 2011, Charlie told children: "Originally it was going to be three books and then my publisher, Puffin, said make it five, and now we're up to it being seven."
 The seventh novel, The End, was published in 2015.

 In 2018 Higson wrote a Fighting Fantasy gamebook titled The Gates of Death, which was published by Scholastic books as part of their campaign to relaunch the Fighting Fantasy franchise.
 He is a long term FF enthusiast, having attended Fighting Fantasy Fest 2 in London the previous year and also made a cameo appearance in the Ian Livingstone gamebook Blood of the Zombies.

+In May 2023 Higson released his first adult Bond novel, On His Majesty's Secret Service, to mark the Coronation of King Charles III and support the National Literacy Trust.